-If you need to make sure you can prevent insects (especially if you are using your pallets outdoors) you can buy pallets from them that are heat-treated (HT) This will mean the wood has been treated to a certain temperature without the use of chemicals, and this treatment will eliminate the risk of insect infestation.
+If you need to make sure you can prevent insects (especially if you are using your pallets outdoors) you can buy pallets from them that are heat treatment (HT) This will mean the wood has treatment to a certain temperature without the use of chemicals, and this treatment will eliminate the risk of insect infestation.

 Get to know more about safe to use pallets with this video by Vashon Borich:

 You will be using any pallet you use at your own risk.
 Use your own judgment to determine what type pallet works for your project.

 There may be old pallets at home you would like to use or a friend offered some unused ones from his garage.
 It’s nice if you don’t have to spend extra money buying new pallets but if you want them to be totally safe for your new project, consider the information given above.

 What pallet projects do you have in mind?
 Are these tips helpful for your project?
 Share your thoughts with us in the comments section below!